chrislo27/RhythmHeavenRemixEditor/docs/Swing-tool.md

 This can be extremely useful for songs that do have a swing rhythm, or if you want to make a custom game with a "bouncy" rhythm (Lockstep 2 comes to mind).

-Swing is controlled by tempo changes.
+Swing is controlled by *individual* tempo changes.
 To edit them, you will use the Swing tool (press **`6`**, or click the button in the bottom-right).
 <br>![Swing tool icon](https://i.imgur.com/Qrstwhq.png)